Weed Control in Lakes: Practical Strategies for Clear, Healthy Water

 Filamentous Algae: Filamentous algae forms visible “mats” that float or adhere to substrate but aren’t true rooted plants.
 Controlling algae requires different tools than managing rooted aquatic weeds.

-Ready Scout routinely conducts formal plant surveys, bathymetric mapping, and customized water quality monitoring to document exactly which species are present and how the lake is functioning before designing any control plan.
+Ready Scout routinely conducts formal plant surveys, bathymetric mapping, and customized water quality monitoring to document exactly which species are present and how the lake is functioning before designing any control plan, drawing on ongoing lake and wetland management insights to refine recommended strategies.

 How to Control Lake Weeds Without Chemicals